jpverkamp/blog/content/reviews/books/Brandon Sanderson/The Cosmere/The Stormlight Archive/2 - Words of Radiance.md

 All throughout, Dalinar is so sure that he's doing the right thing, even if no one believes him.
 And at the end... things go so very wrong for the entire world.
 But at the same time, old things have come again...

-Words of Radiance is a wonderful book and a worthy followup to {{< goodreads book="The Way of Kings" text=" The Way of Kings " >}} .
+Words of Radiance is a wonderful book and a worthy followup to [[The Way of Kings]]() .
 Even better... this time around I can go straight into Oathbringer!

 Random side note...
 Syl's a lot of fun: